ruv/forth-design-exp/docs/resolver-api.md

 For the generality, further _resolver_ term means _lexeme resolver chain_ if other is not stated.

+This API is a subject for elaborating.

 `ENQUEUE-RESOLVER ( xt -- )` <br/>
 Add resolver xt into the tail of the system resolver chain.
+After that the subsequent call of __RESOLVER__ word may return different value.
+__ENQUEUE-RESOLVER__ word may allot data space and create a definition.

 `PREEMPT-RESOLVER ( xt -- )` <br/>
 Add resolver xt into the head of the system resolver chain.
+After that the subsequent call of __RESOLVER__ word may return different value.
+__PREEMPT-RESOLVER__ word may allot data space and create a definition.

+`UNDO-RESOLVER ( -- )` <br/>
+Remove the latest added xt from the system resolver chain.
+After that the subsequent call of __RESOLVER__ word may return different value.
+An ambiguous condition exists if there is no such xt.